lecy/program-eval/chapters/README.md

 **Intro / Overview**
 1. Introduction to research design
 2. Testing the Program Hypothesis
-  -	Treatment groups (ANOVA, t-test, regression with dummies)
+    1. Treatment groups (ANOVA, t-test, regression with dummies)
-  -	Treatment levels (regression)
+    1. Treatment levels (regression)
-  -	Treatment categories (chi-square)
+    1. Treatment categories (chi-square)
 4. Validity (moved reliability to end)
-  - Internal
+    1. Internal
-  - External
+    1. External
-  - Type I and Type II Errors
+    1. Type I and Type II Errors
 5. Power
-  - Sample size
+    1. Sample size
-  - Measurement error in DV and IV
+    1. Measurement error in DV and IV
 6. Threats to Internal Validity
-  - Sample design
+    1. Sample design
-    - Selection in (unobserved heterogeneity, omitted variable bias)
+      1. Selection in (unobserved heterogeneity, omitted variable bias)
-    - Selection out (attrition)
+      1. Selection out (attrition)
-  - Trends in the data
+    1. Trends in the data
-    - Maturation
+      1. Maturation
-    - Secular trends
+      1. Secular trends
-    - Seasonality
+      1. Seasonality
-    - Regression to the mean
+      1. Regression to the mean
-    - Testing effects / Hawthorn effects
+      1. Testing effects / Hawthorn effects
-  - Study calibration
+    1. Study calibration
-    - Study time-frame
+      1. Study time-frame
-    - 	Measurement error
+      1. Measurement error
-  - Contamination
+    1. Contamination
-    - Intervening effects
+      1. Intervening effects
-    - Diffusion of treatment
+      1. Diffusion of treatment

 **Counterfactual Analysis**
 7. The three counterfactuals
-  - Pre-post with control (difference-in-difference)
+    1. Pre-post with control (difference-in-difference)
-    - Can test for equivalence of groups before treatment
+      1. Can test for equivalence of groups before treatment
-    - Can test for secular trends
+      1. Can test for secular trends
-    - Can estimate the counterfactual
+      1. Can estimate the counterfactual
-    - 	Can test for treatment effects
+      1. Can test for treatment effects
-  - Post-test only (requires equivalent groups to be valid)
+    1. Post-test only (requires equivalent groups to be valid)
-  - Pre-post reflexive (requires absence of trends)
+    1. Pre-post reflexive (requires absence of trends)
 8. Construction of a counterfactual
-  - Equivalent groups
+    1. Equivalent groups
-    - RCT
+      1. RCT
-    - Matching
+      1. Matching
-      - Observable versus non-observable heterogeneity
+        1. Observable versus non-observable heterogeneity
-    - Reflexive design
+      1. Reflexive design
-    - Test for equivalence (comparison of sample means, bonferoni corrections)
+      1. Test for equivalence (comparison of sample means, bonferoni corrections)
-      - In reflexive design, test would be for non-random attrition
+        1. In reflexive design, test would be for non-random attrition
-  - Non-equivalent groups
+    1. Non-equivalent groups
-    - What can we say in this case? ii.
-Use of difference-in-difference with non-equivalent groups
+      1. What can we say in this case?
+    1. Use of difference-in-difference with non-equivalent groups
-      1. Parallel lines assumption need to construct a valid counterfactual iii.
-Using comparison group to create upper or lower bounds
+      1. Parallel lines assumption need to construct a valid counterfactual
+    1. Using comparison group to create upper or lower bounds
       1. Use of bias formula to determine direction of bias
 9. Treatment fidelity
-  - Intention to treat estimate
+    1. Intention to treat estimate
-  - Treatment-on-treated estimate
+    1. Treatment-on-treated estimate
-  - Challenges with diffusion of treatment, individuals switching groups
+    1. Challenges with diffusion of treatment, individuals switching groups
 10. Attrition
-  - Random attrition – impacts power, not bias (leads to type ii errors)
+    1. Random attrition – impacts power, not bias (leads to type ii errors)
-  - Non-random attrition – introduces bias
+    1. Non-random attrition – introduces bias
-  - Tests for each
+    1. Tests for each
-    - Comparison of study group means after attrition
+      1. Comparison of study group means after attrition
-    - Comparison of those that leave across groups
+      1. Comparison of those that leave across groups
-    - Comparison of leavers and stayers within groups
+      1. Comparison of leavers and stayers within groups
-    - Comparison of rates of attrition across groups
+      1. Comparison of rates of attrition across groups

 **Research Design**
 11. Experimental methods
-  a.
-Randomization / true control groups
+  1. Randomization / true control groups
-  b.
-Limitations (ethics, can’t randomize gender, etc.)
+  1. Limitations (ethics, can’t randomize gender, etc.)
-  c.
-Challenges to implementation
+  1. Challenges to implementation
 12. Natural experiments (external events that act like experiments)
-  a.
-Lotteries
+  1. Lotteries
-  b.
-Stages roll-out of policies
+  1. Stages roll-out of policies
-  c.
-Earthquakes, policy change, etc.
+  1. Earthquakes, policy change, etc.
 13. Non-experimental methods
-  d.
-Observational
+  1. Observational
-  e.
-Naturalistic
+  1. Naturalistic
 14. Quasi-experiments
-  a.
-Post-test only
+  1. Post-test only
-    i.
-Requires equivalent comparison groups
+    1. Requires equivalent comparison groups
-    ii.
-Propensity score matching
+    1. Propensity score matching
-    iii.
-Regression discontinuity models (summer school example)
+    1. Regression discontinuity models (summer school example)
-  b.
-Reflexive Studies
+  1. Reflexive Studies
-    i.
-Requires arguments or tests for absence of trend (no gains independent of treatment)
+    1. Requires arguments or tests for absence of trend (no gains independent of treatment)
-    ii.
-Interrupted time-series models
+    1. Interrupted time-series models
-  c.
-Pre-post with comparison
+  1. Pre-post with comparison
-    i.
-Difference-in-difference models
+    1. Difference-in-difference models
-    ii.
-Interrupted time-series with comparison group
+    1. Interrupted time-series with comparison group
 15. Advanced experimental design

 **Data Collection**
 16. Reliability